umbertogriffo/rag-chatbot/README.md

 [![Code style: Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

 > [!IMPORTANT]
+> Disclaimer:
-> Disclaimer: The code has been tested on `Ubuntu 22.04.2 LTS` running on a Lenovo Legion 5 Pro
+> The code has been tested on
-> with twenty `12th Gen Intel® Core™ i7-12700H` and an `NVIDIA GeForce RTX 3060`.
+>   * `Ubuntu 22.04.2 LTS` running on a Lenovo Legion 5 Pro with twenty `12th Gen Intel® Core™ i7-12700H` and an `NVIDIA GeForce RTX 3060`.
+>   * `MacOS Sonoma 14.3.1` running on a MacBook Pro M1 (2020).
+>
 > If you are using another Operating System or different hardware, and you can't load the models, please
-> take a look either at the official CTransformers's GitHub [issue](https://github.com/marella/ctransformers/issues).
+> take a look either at the official Llama Cpp Python's GitHub [issue](https://github.com/abetlen/llama-cpp-python/issues).
-> or at the official Llama Cpp Python's GitHub [issue](https://github.com/abetlen/llama-cpp-python/issues)
+> or at the official CTransformers's GitHub [issue](https://github.com/marella/ctransformers/issues)

 > [!WARNING]
 > Note: it's important to note that the large language model sometimes generates hallucinations or false information.